-If you are facing your third DUI offense, the court will view you as a habitual offender and will treat you differently than in previous DUIs.
-This means the consequences of a conviction are severe—much more so than before.
-You will spend at least six months in jail and you could lose your license long-term.
-You need to understand the penalties you face and the defenses available to you.
+If you face your third DUI offense, the court will view you as a habitual offender and treat you differently than in previous DUIs.
+This means the consequences of a conviction are severe, much more so than with a first offense DUI.

-- You can have an attorney represent you throughout the DMV hearing process.
+- You can hire an attorney to represent you throughout the DMV hearing process.

-- You can require that the officer who arrested you attend the hearing and answer questions.
-This can do more than just help your DMV case—it could also expose new information and weaknesses you can use in your criminal defense.
+- You can require the presence of the officer who arrested you at your hearing to answer questions.
+Doing so can significantly help your DMV case.
+It can also reveal new information and weaknesses to your case that you can use as part of your defense.

-What are the criminal penalties for a third DUI?
+What Are the Criminal Penalties for a Third-Offense DUI?

 - Mandatory jail sentence of 6 months to 1 year in the county jail.
 (But be aware there are circumstances where you could face hard prison time instead of jail time.)

-- A fine of $390 to $1000.
-However, the court will also add “penalty assessments” which will raise your total substantially.
-Some third DUIs end up costing $18,000.
+- A fine of anywhere between $390 to $1000.
+However, the court could also place additional “penalty assessments,” which will raise your total substantially.
+Some third-offense DUIs end up costing $18,000.

 - Your license could be “revoked” instead of suspended.
 This means it will be harder to get it back even after the suspension period is over.

 - You could be declared a habitual traffic offender.
-This means that you are deemed a dangerous driver, and you will face extra penalties every time you are caught driving on a suspended license.
-You will carry this status for 3 years.
+This means that the law deems you as a dangerous driver, you will face extra penalties every time you get caught driving on a suspended license, and you will carry this status for three years.

 - You will be required to attend a set of DUI classes that lasts 30 months.

-- You will be required to install an interlock device on your car.
-These devices are expensive and require you to give a breath sample at random times while driving or the car will shut off.
+- By law, you will have to install an ignition interlock device (IID) on your car.
+These costly devices require you to submit a breath sample at random times or your car will turn off.

-- You are likely to face alcohol treatment, drug treatment or other court-ordered penalties (see below).
+- You are likely to face alcohol treatment, drug treatment, or other court-ordered penalties.

-- Your DUI will remain on your record for 10 years.
-During that time, if you have another DUI arrests it will count as your fourth offense—which is an automatic felony in California.
+- Your DUI offenses will stay on your driving record for ten years.
+If you get arrested for DUI again with your prior offenses on record, it will count as your fourth offense, which is an automatic felony in California.

-As with any DUI, you will face a sentence enhancement if you refused to take a breath/blood/urine test, if your blood alcohol was very high, if you hurt anyone, or if there are other aggravating circumstances in your case.
+It is also highly likely that you will face sentence enhancements if you didn’t agree to take a chemical test for your BAC, if you caused an accident or injured anyone, or if there are egregious circumstances surrounding your case.

-Yes, if you are convicted of a third DUI it is very likely that the judge will order you into one of the following programs:
+Yes, if you get convicted of a third DUI, it is very likely that the judge will order you into one of the following programs:

-- Alcoholics Anonymous or another alcoholism support group
+- Alcoholics Anonymous (AA) or another alcoholism support group

 - A similar twelve-step support group for drug addiction